 Lead Researcher: Lowry Hemphill, Wheelock College

-A grant awarded to SERP by the Institute of Education Sciences (IES) as part of the Reading for Understanding Initiative has allowed a SERP team that includes researchers from Harvard University, Wheelock College, Stanford University, and Boston University, to develop measurement instruments and conduct research on the development of perspective taking, critical reasoning, and academic language for students in grades 4-8, and to study the independent contribution of each factor to reading comprehension.
+A grant awarded to SERP by the Institute of Education Sciences (IES) as part of the Reading for Understanding Initiative allowed a SERP partnership team to develop measurement instruments and conduct research on the development of perspective taking, critical reasoning, and academic language for students in grades 4-8, and to study the independent contribution of each factor to reading comprehension.
 Working with practitioners in districts from Massachusetts, Maryland, and California, the team developed or extended instructional programs and programs of professional development.
-The team is evaluating the programs’ impact on the hypothesized contributors for a population of students in grades 4-8.

 Co-investigators: Suzanne Donovan, SERP; Catherine Snow, James Kim, Stephanie Jones, Robert Selman, Paola Uccelli, Kurt Fischer, Harvard Graduate School of Education; Jonathan Osborne, Stanford University; Lowry Hemphill, Wheelock College

-Addressing the problem the Minority Student Achievement Network (MSAN) put forth, SERP set out to increase achievement in Algebra 1, especially for minority students.
+Addressing the problem the Minority Student Achievement Network (MSAN) put forth, SERP set out to improve achievement in Algebra 1, especially for minority students.
 Research suggests that the simple instructional technique of having students study examples of problem solutions and explain targeted correct or incorrect steps in the example improves students’ conceptual knowledge without sacrificing procedural skill.
-SERP’s collaboration with faculty from Temple University, Carnegie Mellon University and University of Rochester led to the development of AlgebraByExample, a bank of 42 assignments interleaving worked examples to analyze and explain with problems to solve.
+SERP’s collaboration with faculty from Temple University, Carnegie Mellon University, and University of Rochester led to the development of AlgebraByExample, a set of 42 assignments interleaving worked examples to analyze and explain with problems to solve.